-For example, the Teddy Bear player plays Love Overload to destroy two 5-power minions that other players have on the base, making him the player with the highest power.
+For example, the base Unicrave breaks with a total power of 20.
+Its ability replaces it with the base USS Undertaking, whose breakpoint is 22.
 Even though the total power is below the new breakpoint, it still scores.

 Me First!